Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 What we aim to accomplish:

 * Automated build process that generates signed and __ready-for-stores__ release builds.
-* Handling different environments (development, staging, production) with different variables (e.g. URL of the back-end API).
+* Handling different environments (development, staging, production) with different domain-related variables (e.g. URL of the back-end API).

 So let's get to it.